SigNote/SigNote-Specification/README.md

 * The timestamp must be within the Spent at Time (ST) Limit of the SigNote.
 * The timestamp must be a time earlier than current time of the verification engine.

+If the checkpoint is the last checkpoint in the SigNote and is signed by an entity other the verification engine:

+* The timestamp must be within 172800 seconds difference of the current time of the verification engine.

 A signed checkpoint is designated inside of the file as a section with the registered type `0xFF` hexadecimal and has the following data structure:

 ```